Bionus/imgbrd-grabber/docs/docs/filename.md

 image - image contains the tag solo group is one of the image tags %md5%.%ext%
 ```

-If, it does not have solo nor group:
+If, it does not have solo or group:
 ```
 image -   %md5%.%ext%
 ```